CERES

 Signal Ingestion

-Eight data adapters ingest satellite, conflict, market, and displacement streams.
+Six data adapters ingest satellite, conflict, market, and displacement streams.
 Each adapter normalises its source to a shared 0.25° spatial grid (~28km cells) and ISO-week temporal cadence.
 Raw data is cached with source provenance and retrieval timestamp.

 2